 - Increase knowledge and deepen competency in topics such as, the evolution student conduct, Title IX, the history of due process, and cultural humility

-- Extensive collaboration with a diverse group of UNH community members
+- Meaningful collaboration with a diverse group of UNH community members who represent a cross section of the University

-- Gain a unique insight into the student conduct process and share in the decision-making when students and organizations are accused of engaging in prohibited conduct
+- Acquire unique insight into the student conduct process and share in the decision-making when students and organizations are accused of engaging in prohibited conduct

-- Advocate for procedural changes and policy shifts when systemic issues that block student success become prevalent
+- Serve as an advocate for organizational change and policy shifts when systemic issues that block student success become prevalent

-- Promote and advance the University’s goals for diversity, equity and inclusion
+- Promote and advance the University’s goals for diversity, equity, inclusion and accessibility

 - Set aside personal and/or organizational perspectives in order to establish a culture of integrity and accountability